seriousme/fastify-swaggergen/README.md

 <a name="generator"></a>
 ## Generator

 To make life even more easy there is the `swaggergen` cli.
-The `swaggergen` cli takes a valid Swagger (v2) file (JSON or YAML) and generates a project including a fastify flugin that you can use on any fastify server, a stub of the service class and a skeleton of a test harness to test the plugin.
+The `swaggergen` cli takes a valid OpenApi (v2/v3) file (JSON or YAML) and generates a project including a fastify flugin that you can use on any fastify server, a stub of the service class and a skeleton of a test harness to test the plugin.

 <a name="generatorUsage"></a>
 ### Usage
 ```
-  swaggergen [options] <swagger specification>
+  swaggergen [options] <OpenApi specification>
 ```
 or if you don't have `swaggergen` installed:
 ```
-  npx github:seriousme/fastify-swaggergen <swagger specification>
+  npx github:seriousme/fastify-swaggergen <OpenApi specification>
 ```
-This will generate a project based on the provided swagger specification.
+This will generate a project based on the provided OpenApi specification.
 Any existing files in the project folder will be overwritten!
 See the [generator examples](#examples) section for a demo.
 <a name="generatorOptions"></a>